Carreau/phd-dissertation/parts/part3.rst

     Figure showing the reproducibility of indentation process on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` shown with different color to represent evolution of indentation curve with time.
+    Time is relative to first indentaion.

 Effect of approach speed
 ========================
 ..
 3

-:cite:`Gardel2003` suggest that for frequency higher than 0.1 Hz, the effect of force due to the viscous part of actin network can be in the same order of the force dur to the elastic component.
-It is though important to check the effect of the approach speed on the force measurement.
+:cite:`Gardel2003` suggest that for frequency higher than 0.1 Hz, force due to the viscous behavior  of actin network can be in the same order than the elastic component.
+We checked the effect of the approach speed on the force measurement.
 We check in :num:`Fig
 #many-speed` how the indentation speed affect the measurement by varying the
 approach speed from 10 to 30 µm/s onthe same actin bead.